-Let me tell you the truth: you’re not agile.
-You claimed to be a scrum team, you did all the ceremonies: standup, demo and retrospective, you got all the tools: JIRA, user stories and scrum board.
-But still, there is something fundamentally missing if the mindset is not right.
-Here is why:
+Let me tell you something: you’re not agile.
+You pretended to be a scrum team; you performed all of the rituals (standup, demo, and retrospective); and you acquired all of the necessary tools (JIRA, user stories, and a scrum board).
+However, if the mindset is wrong, there is still something essentially missing.
+This is why:

-You got one in your organisation chart but what is his job title?
-Likely he is not a full time scrum master, but with the job of project manager, producer or senior developer who is not dedicated full time to perform the role.
-Things start to go wrong when the scrum master is also the developer and the product owner.
-Even if you have a scrum master, it is very unlikely he would be able to resolve the true impediments either because the problem is too technical or beyond the level of his job title to resolve all dependencies.
+You don’t have a scrum master on your team. - You have one in your organization chart, but what exactly is his job title?
+He’s probably not a full-time scrum master but rather a project manager, product owner, or senior developer who isn’t fully committed to the role.
+When the scrum master is also the developer and product owner, things start to go awry.
+Even if you have a scrum master, it’s unlikely that he’ll be able to tackle true barriers because the problem is either too technical or above his job title’s ability to fix all dependencies.

-It is a very important role but he is usually too busy from doing it right.
-Backlog needs to be prioritise, but every stories are equally important when there is no vision, when the requirements come from other external senior directors and when the features developed are going to be wasted.
-The product owner is responsible for the decision but very few people can take the risk, while many people don’t even know what they want.
+There is no one in charge of your product - It’s a big job, but he’s generally too preoccupied with getting it perfect.
+The backlog needs to be prioritized.
+When there is no vision, when the requirements come from other external senior directors, and when the features developed would be wasted, each narrative is equally significant.
+The product owner is in charge of the decision, but few people are willing to take the risk, and many are unsure of what they want.

-Story point is not a tool for budgeting.
-It can no longer reflect the true velocity of the team, because you either over estimate for more money and for more buffer time, or you underestimate during negotiations for story points to lower the budget.
-Meanwhile, the traditional accounting approach is not adapt to agile.
-Money is the root of all evil to burn out the scrum team while still not getting the expected result.
+You don’t have a spending plan - Story point is not a budgeting tool.
+It can no longer reflect the team’s actual velocity because you overestimate for more money and buffer time, or during negotiations, for story points to decrease the budget.
+Meanwhile, traditional accounting methods are unsuitable for agile.
+Money is the root of all evil when burning out the scrum team while failing to get the desired outcome.